13jacole/5e_GM_Tools/Character_Gen/Flow.md

 		- Write code in sections
 			* Functions
 			* Loops
-	* Race and Class must be done first
+	* Race and Class both must be done first
 		- Prompt confirmation if user changes one of these
 			* Prompt for all, but make sure user knows these impact other things
 		- Reset Equipment if Class is changed
 		- Reset Character Description if Race is changed
+	* Allow users to view a completed option's details
+	* Allow users to see a summary of what a choice entails
+		- e.g. "Race represents the physical form your character has.
+It impacts base ability score improvements, and adds a few racial traits.
+Certain feats may be dependant on race."
 - Race Choice
 	* Display all races
 		- Name, subrace options(!), short description, bonuses, abilities